rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 SAML assertion is required.
 Therefore, the system rejects a message that has a single signature at the SAML response level.

 A SAML response can have many assertions.
 In this case, all assertions must be signed, and the same issuer must issue them all.
 Rackspace Identity examines only the first assertion for authorization data, but a mapping policy can overwrite this behavior.

 Required attributes
 ===================

 This section describes the attributes that Rackspace Identity requires to authenticate a user successfully.
-The following examples include line references to the preceding `SAML response example<#the-SAML-assertion>`_.
+The following examples include line references to the preceding 'SAML response example<#the-SAML-assertion>'_.

 Domain
 ------

 Rackspace Identity keeps information about users, roles, and other entitlements in a domain.
 When a user federates into Rackspace, Rackspace Identity places the user in a single identity domain.
 The user accesses each domain by using a unique alphanumeric ID, which Rackspace sets to be the same as the user's account ID.
 The domain ID is required when a federated user requests access.
 This is important because a customer is allowed to create multiple domains, and Rackspace Identity needs to place the federated user in the correct one.

-In the preceding `SAML assertion<#the-SAML-assertion>`_, the domain is passed as a SAML attribute in lines 74 through 76.
+In the preceding 'SAML assertion<#the-SAML-assertion>'_, the domain is passed as a SAML attribute in lines 74 through 76.
 This implies that the identity provider is preconfigured to emit the correct value.
 It's not required that the |idp| do this, because most federated users target a single domain, and you can hard code the domain value in an attribute mapping policy.

 Name
 ----

 The **Name** value is the username of the federated user.
 Rackspace Identity assumes that each user has a unique username, and that the same user has the same username from one federated login to the next.

-In the preceding `SAML assertion<#the-SAML-assertion>`_, the ``NameID`` in the ``Subject`` section of the assertion on line 59 identifies the username is.
-However, an |idp|can return a stable username as an attribute in the ``AttributeStatement`` section.
+In the preceding 'SAML assertion<#the-SAML-assertion>'_, the "NameID" in the "Subject" section of the assertion on line 59 identifies the username is.
+However, an |idp| can return a stable username as an attribute in the "AttributeStatement" section.

 Email
 -----

 The **Email** value is the email of the federated user.
-It's an attribute in the ``AttributeStatement`` section on lines 77 through 79 of the preceding `SAML assertion<#the-SAML-assertion>`_.
-Some identity providers make no distinction between a username and an email, in which case the email is in the ``Subject`` section.
+It's an attribute in the "AttributeStatement" section on lines 77 through 79 of the preceding 'SAML assertion<#the-SAML-assertion>'_.
+Some identity providers make no distinction between a username and an email, in which case the email is in the "Subject" section.

 Roles
 -----

 Rackspace Identity expects an attribute with the list of roles to assign to the federated user.
 Rackspace Identity only allows the assignment of roles that it recognizes.

-In the example `SAML assertion<#the-SAML-assertion>`_, the list of roles is an attribute named ``roles`` on lines 71 through 73.
-Note that this is a good use case for a multivalue attribute, but in this case, you assign only the ``nova:admin`` role.
+In the example 'SAML assertion<#the-SAML-assertion>'_, the list of roles is an attribute named "roles" on lines 71 through 73.
+Note that this is a good use case for a multivalue attribute, but in this case, you assign only the "nova:admin" role.

 The example assigns ``nova:admin`` at the domain level.
 This means that the user has the role on all accounts or tenants associated with the domain.
 For example, if you associate accounts ``12873`` and ``33987`` with the domain, the user has the ``nova:admin`` role on both of those